dpshang/RAG/README.md

 SBERT (Sentence Bert) is based on [BERT (Bidirectional Encoder Representations from Transformer)](https://arxiv.org/abs/1810.04805) developed by Google.
 From inspection, there are clear benefits of using SBERT over BERT for our purpose.

 1. BERT is designed to generate vectors that correspond to individual words (or more precisely, *subwords*) to a sentence, so each sentence is converted into not just a vector but a sequence of vectors.
-Hence, in order to examine the similaritiy of two sentences, we need to either pick one word or take the average of the vectors, which did not yield satisfying results.
+Hence, in order to examine the similarity of two sentences, we need to either pick one word or take the average of the vectors, which did not yield satisfying results.

 2. Because BERT converts every subword as a vector, in order to fully use it, we need to use a lot more storage.
-In an experiement, examining 10400 comments required 11.8GB with BERT while it only required 91.6MB with SBERT.
+In an experiment, examining 10400 comments required 11.8GB with BERT while it only required 91.6MB with SBERT.

-3. For BERT, the query and the comments (i.e., information to answer the query) need to be proceeded together when we embedd them as (sequences of) vectors.
-For SBERT, we can vectorize the comments first and then indepedently vectorize the query later.
+3. For BERT, the query and the comments (i.e., information to answer the query) need to proceed together when we embed them as (sequences of) vectors.
+For SBERT, we can vectorize the comments first and then independently vectorize the query later.

-## Query and LLM generate responses from top 5 comments
+## Query and LLM generate responses from the top 5 comments
-* Query: **How many PTOs does a regular employee have a year?**
+* Query: **How many PTOs do a regular employee have a year?**
 * LLM Response with Naive RAG: **Regular employees typically earn 48 hours of paid time off per year, with the exception of a few states that have unlimited PTO by state law.**
 * LLM Response with Averaging RAG: **According to the passage, regular employees have a maximum of 48 hours of PTO per year.**